Heet-P/Gravitas-Drift/README.md

 ## 🙌 Credits

 Game created by **Heet**
-Special thanks to OpenAI's ChatGPT for collaboration.
+Special thanks to OpenAI's ChatGPT and Anthropic's Claude for helping in managing the learning curve for JavaScript.

 ---